krasimir/stent/README.md

 });
 ```

 The hooks above are getting called just before running the internal Stent's logic.
 At this moment nothing in the machine is changing/executing.
 Calling `next` will pass the control flow to Stent.
 Also have in mind that these methods are fired with the machine as a context.
-Which means that you have an access to the current state and methods.
+Which means that we have an access to the current state and methods.

 *If you have more then one middleware to add pass an array of objects instead of multiple calls of `addMiddleware`.*